-Table 1.
-2007 Soybean Yield Results (bu/ac)
+2007 Soybean Yield Results

-\ Site had poor cover crop growth.
+^{} Site had poor cover crop growth.

-In the second year of the project 2007/2008 the fall was more favourable for the establishment of cover crops after soybean harvest.
-Plots were planted in all three counties; three main plots and three secondary plots.
-Two of the main plots had a corn residue strip again and one of the main plots had manure applied as an extra treatment.
-All the plots were on clay or clay loam soils.
-The plots were soil sampled in the fall of 2007 and the fertility levels are moderate to high.
-The organic matter levels ranged from 3 to 4.5%.
-One of the main plots had significant levels of soybean cyst nematode; the other plots had no SCN.
+The fall of 2007 was more favourable for the establishment of a cover crop after soybean harvest.
+Plots were planted in all three counties, three main plots and three secondary plots.
+Two of the main plots have a corn residue strip again and one of the main plots had manure applied as an extra treatment.
+All the plots are on clay or clay loam soils.
+The plots were soil sampled and the fertility and organic matter levels are moderate to high.
+One of the main plots had significant levels of soybean cyst nematodes, the other plots had no SCN.
 The cover crop growth was good going into the winter.
-Height measurements of the cover crops were taken between May 4 and May 9, 2008 (see Table 2).
-The measurement was taken from the ground to the extended leaf tip.